woossi0/suite/docs/usermanual/source/install/redhat/packages.rst

    .. note:: Your username is your email address.
 When entering your username into the ``Boundless.repo`` file, replace the ``@`` in your username with ``%40``.

-   .. note:: Please `contact us <http://boundlessgeo.com/about/contact-us/>`__ if you have purchased Boundless Suite and do not have a user name and password.
+   .. note:: Please `contact us <http://boundlessgeo.com/about/contact-us/>`__ if you have purchased Boundless Server and do not have a user name and password.

 #.
 Search for Boundless packages to verify that the repository list is correct.

    .. code-block:: bash

-      yum list suite-*
+      yum list server-*

    If the command does not return any results, examine the output of the ``yum`` command for any errors or warnings.